-Who is Australian Catholic Cardinal George Pell? - BBC News
+Who is George Pell?

-Australia's most senior Roman Catholic cleric, George Pell, has been a strong supporter of traditional Catholic values, taking a conservative stance on same-sex marriage and contraception, and advocating priestly celibacy.
+It has had the same effect in Australia, Pell's home nation, where his career began decades ago.

-But his career has been dogged first by claims that he covered up child sexual abuse by priests, and then later that he was himself an abuser.
-He has always strongly denied any wrongdoing.
+The cleric made his name as a determined figure who championed traditional Catholic values and conservative views against same-sex marriage, abortion and contraception.

-On 29 June 2017 he was charged with historical sex offences and has vowed to clear his name.
+But his career has been dogged first by claims that he covered up child sexual abuse by priests, and then later that he himself was an abuser.
+He has always denied any wrongdoing, but has been found guilty of abusing two boys in 1996.

-Cardinal Pell was born in the city of Ballarat, near Melbourne, Victoria, in 1941, the son of an Anglican father and an Irish Roman Catholic mother.
+Pell was born in the city of Ballarat, near Melbourne, Victoria, in 1941, the son of an Anglican father and an Irish Roman Catholic mother.

 His early education was at Loreto Convent and later at St Patrick's College where he excelled in sports, particularly Australian Rules football.